Audacious Prayer (Matthew 7:7-8)

 “Yes, ask anything in my name, and I will do it!”
 (John 14:14)

 Some people read what Jesus taught about prayer and really believe that he meant it.
-And preachers like me come along and try to explain that Jesus couldn’t possibly have meant that, that prayer isn’t that simple.
+Preachers like me try to explain that Jesus didn't mean prayer is that simple.
 Eventually we come to the place that prayer is more than asking, seeking, knocking, believing with simple faith.
-That’s why prayer services like today can become hard and tough, because we no longer believe what Jesus taught about prayer.
+Prayer services can be challenging when we no longer trust Jesus' teachings on prayer.

 I’m not here today to talk about why God doesn’t always answer prayers the way that we expect.
 That’s a different sermon.
 I am here today to say that we’ve somehow let prayer become too guilt-based and too careful, too safe for our own good.
-I’m here today to encourage you to make your prayers in the rest of the service become prayers of freedom, prayers of honesty, and prayers of faith.
+Today, I urge you to turn your prayers during the service into prayers of freedom, honesty, and faith.

 Why?
 Because that’s how God invites you to pray.
 He wants you to come to him today, not because you feel guilty or obligated, but because he’s invited you.
 He wants you to experience the freedom and joy of a relationship with him.

 He wants you to come with complete honesty.
 Why?
 Because God can handle your honesty.
 He can handle you right where you are.
 What kind of God is asking us to come to him in prayer?
-He’s the kind of God who gives us the example of a lifetime-liar wrestling with him, refusing to let God go until he receives a blessing.
+He’s a God who demonstrates that even a lifelong liar can wrestle with him and refuse to let go until they receive a blessing.
 He’s the kind of God who included a songbook in the Bible containing brutally honest prayers.
-David was able to come to God and tell God exactly how he was feeling, to question God, even to challenge God.
-He’s the kind of God who included an entire book of the Bible – Habakkuk – about one of his prophets complaining and questioning God.
+David openly expressed his feelings to God, questioning and challenging Him.
+God included a whole book in the Bible, Habakkuk, dedicated to a prophet who complains and questions Him.
 He’s the kind of God who can handle you coming to him today in plain language, who can handle your questions, your doubts, your honesty.
 He invites you to come today just as you are.

 He also invites you to come with faith.
 He invites you to come with big prayers, prayers that are beyond what you can do.
 He welcomes prayers from kids about fish, prayers that we would consider audacious.

 I should tell you how the story ends.
 They continued to fish just off the shore, and of course, they didn’t have to catch fish.
-The father was trying to find a way to explain to his son why God doesn’t answer prayer, why his request wasn’t realistic.
+The father was trying to explain to his son why God doesn't answer prayers and why his request was unrealistic.
 Just then, a boat appeared.
-The man in the boat invited them into the boat, and they were given real poles and were taken to the spot in the lake where the fish really did bite – a spot they would never have found by themselves if they had rented a boat.
+The man in the boat invited them aboard and provided real fishing poles.
+He took them to a spot in the lake where the fish were biting, a location they wouldn't have discovered on their own.
 The boy did catch a huge fish, and better yet, the father was able to talk to the man about the kind of God they served – a God who heard the prayers of a kid and helped him catch a fish.
 When they returned home, he corresponded with that fisherman about God.
 God was able to take a kid’s simple request and turn it into an opportunity to change a life forever.

 Today as you came in, you should have received a card.
 I want you to stick it in your wallet or purse, and pull it out occasionally to remind yourself what kind of God you’re praying to.
 “Ask when there is something you need.
 Seek when there is something you can’t find.
 Knock when there is something closed to you.”
 And I invite you today to join me in praying guilt-free, honest, even audacious prayers.
 Remember these words, written long ago: